Assessment and approval

 Adoption agencies have to carry out a series of checks on all prospective adopters.
 This includes checks with your local authority, employer, and criminal checks by the Disclosure and Barring Service in England and Wales (previously known as Criminal Records Bureau), Scotland Disclosure and Access Northern Ireland Disclosure Checks.
 You will also need to see your GP for a medical examination, as adoption agencies have to make sure adopters are healthy enough to care for a child until adulthood.
 The agency will also ask for the details of personal referees who are happy to meet with the social worker and speak honestly about you.

 At the end of the assessment, your social worker will prepare a written report which you can see and comment on.
-The report then goes to the agency’s independent adoption panel who will consider the report and recommend whether or not you should be approved as adopters.
-The panel is made up of approximately ten people, including social work professionals, a medical advisor, a legal advisor, councillor, management representative of a voluntary agency, and several independent members such as adoptive parents or adopted adults.
+The report then goes to the agency’s adoption panel who will consider the report and recommend whether or not you should be approved as adopters.
+The panel is made up of approximately ten people, including social work professionals, a medical advisor, a legal advisor, councillor, and several independent members with knowledge of and an interest in adoption such as adoptive parents or adopted adults.
 You should also be invited to attend panel.

 The panel will make a recommendation as to whether or not you should be approved as an adoptive parent.
-It may also make a recommendation as to the type of child or children you may be most suited to, for example a child between the ages of two and five, although there is some flexibility, and this is not a condition of your approval.
+It may also give advice about the type of child or children you may be most suited to, for example a child between the ages of two and five, although there is some flexibility, and this is not a condition of your approval.
 The agency’s decision-maker will make the final decision to approve you as an adoptive parent based on the panel’s recommendations.

 The good news is that practically everyone who goes to panel is approved to adopt.